 The truth is, I’m certain I left some optimization on the table, particularly for parameterized routes, but I was getting anxious to share this with the public.
 Also, I want to point out that the default express router can get slower as more routes are added.
 For example, if it has 100 routes, it would run through all of them until it found a match.
 Expresso-router utilizes a tree for parameterized routes, so it scales much more efficiently.

 The API for Expresso is basically identical to the default Express router .
 However, there are a few missing features like wildcards, and support for parameters in the

 use function.
 I have issues filed for several of these, and some additional details in the Migration section.

 If possible, it’s preferable to make the right thing easy to do, and make the wrong thing, like a source of common mistakes, something destructive, or a suboptimal decision, more difficult.
 Expresso tries to warn users about common mistakes on setup, but allows some optional, explicit overrides in the constructor.
 Here’s a couple examples.

 Although these compact examples might look a little silly or improbable, these errors are more likely to manifest themselves if the routes are distributed across multiple files.

-Order independence is a big feature for Expresso.
+Adding routes without worrying about their order is a big feature for Expresso.
 In the default Express router, this situation was possible:

 In the above example, a GET request to